Welcome to the April edition of our newsletter. I was really hoping to be able to say spring is here but may not quite yet!

-Inside you will find details about all the arrangements for the December outings and the Christmas party.
-Please read all the information carefully and contact us if you have any questions.
+Please read all the details and information carefully and contact us if you have any questions.
 We look forward to seeing you soon at Headway House.

 Chief Executive and Company Secretary

 Click here to dowload our Tak' Heid newsletter

 Michelle Keenan, our Chief Executive Officer, travelled to London on Monday 13th November to attend the UKABIF film award event following the exciting news that our short video entitled ‘Nothing Short of a Life’ had been shortlisted for an award.

 Well, I can now reveal the results … drum roll please ..

 … First prize winner of the UKABIF short film award 2017 was none other than Edinburgh Headway Group!